COVID-19 pandemic in Hong Kong: January 2020

 On 22 January, Hong Kong confirmed its first case of the new coronavirus.
 A 39-year-old man from mainland China who had travelled from Shenzhen and who arrived in Hong Kong by high-speed rail developed symptoms of pneumonia.
 Resident in Wuhan, he had arrived in Shenzhen by highspeed rail with his family, from where he had travelled on to West Kowloon station in Hong Kong.
 He tested positive for the virus and was hospitalised in Princess Margaret Hospital, Kowloon.
 The same day, a 56-year-old man from Ma On Shan, who had visited Wuhan in the previous week, also tested positive.
 These two cases were listed as "Highly Suspected Cases", they were confirmed positive the following day.

 On 23 January, the Hong Kong government designated the Lady MacLehose Holiday Village in Sai Kung as a quarantine centre.
 The Hong Kong Tourism Board cancelled the Lunar New Year Cup and a four-day Lunar New Year carnival, citing concerns over the virus outbreak.

-On 24 January, health authorities confirmed three more cases, all these patients had being to Wuhan.
+On 24 January, health authorities confirmed three more cases, all these patients had been to Wuhan.
 The 4th and 5th cases were a 62-year-old woman and her husband aged 63 who had both arrived in Hong Kong on 22 January.
 The couple attempted to escape from Prince of Wales Hospital after learning that they would have to be quarantined, but failed when the police were called.

 On 25 January, the Hong Kong government declared the viral outbreak as an "emergency" – the highest warning tier.

 The city's largest amusement parks, Hong Kong Disneyland Resort, Ocean Park Hong Kong, and wax museum Madame Tussauds Hong Kong closed from 26 January, until further notice.
 Primary and secondary schools were originally set to resume on 17 February, were stay suspended until 2 March.
 They eventually remained closed until after Easter.

 On 26 January morning, "Fai Ming Estate", an unoccupied public estate in Fanling, in Hong Kong's New Territories was earmarked as a quarantine facility for people who may have been exposed to Wuhan coronavirus.
 In the afternoon, hundreds of Hong Kong citizens blocked roads leading to the building with bricks and other debris.
 The lobby of the newly built residential building was set alight in the night.